NativeScript/docs-v7/docs/ui/theme.md

 ### Buttons

-The theme styles for `Button` are applied via Element (Type) selector.
+The theme styles for `Button` are applied via its element (type) selector.
 In the common case, no additional CSS classes are needed but for custom scenarios, the theme provides [BEM classes](#bem-classes).
 The NativeScript theme includes a handful of class names to change the look and feel of buttons in your applications.

 * `-primary`: A class name that applies the primary color pattern of the theme to the button.